corybrunson/econpanel/README.md

 * `igm` contains question statements and responses from the [Initiative on Global Markets] [igm].
 * `cfm` contains question statements and responses from the [Centre for Macroeconomics] [cfm].
-* `planetmoney` contains question statements and response tallies (not individual responses) from [a 2016 story by Planet Money] [planetmoney] on economists' opinions about the presidential candidates' economic proposals.
+* `planetmoney` contains question statements and response tallies (not individual responses) from [a 2016 story by Planet Money] [planetmoney] on economists' opinions about the U.S. presidential candidates' economic proposals.
 The panelists were drawn from the IGM pool.

 [planetmoney]: http://www.npr.org/sections/money/2016/02/26/468298576/economists-on-candidates-proposals-mostly-bad